November 15, 2023

-Ingredients and How This Stuff Works
+Ingredients and How Qualia Mind Works

-Each ingredient included in Qualia is based on a whole system design methodology.
+Each ingredient included in Qualia Mind is based on a whole system design methodology.
 This means that Daniel and his team have taken singular care to understand the specific effects of 28 different ingredients and how they combine with each other to affect the mind, brain, and body interface.

 They pulled this off by engaging in a rigorous examination of something called “neuropsychopharmacology,” an interdisciplinary science that combines psychopharmacology (which is the study of how chemicals affect the mind) and neuroscience (which is the study of the neural mechanisms that chemicals act upon to influence behavior).

-The team at Neurohacker Collective performed a comprehensive analysis of neuroscience research to determine the underlying regulatory hardware responsible for mediating the desired subjective and performative effects they wanted to get out of a pill.
+The team at Neurohacker Collective performed a comprehensive analysis of neuroscience research to determine the underlying regulatory hardware responsible for mediating the desired subjective and performative effects they wanted to get out of a supplement.
 Along the way, their goal stayed constant: to magnify all normal and healthy physiologic pathways and processes.
-This was done with the goal of evolving a more robust and complex neural network and regulatory system functioning.
+This was done with the objective of evolving a more robust and complex neural network and regulatory system functioning.

-The end result was 28 different ingredients split into 7 different categories, and below you will find a full list of Qualia’s ingredients and categories.
+The end result was 28 different ingredients split into 7 different categories, and below you will find a full list of Qualia Mind’s ingredients and categories.
 You can click here for very intense, nitty-gritty details about why they included these specific compounds in this stack and to read more of the research behind the formulation.

-Category 1: Nootropic Compounds.
+Category 1: Nootropic Compounds

-Psychoactive and neuroactive chemicals that play key roles in modulating receptor sites, synaptic enzymes, membrane structures, cerebral perfusion, biogenic processes, neuroendocrine regulation and more.
+Psychoactive and neuroactive chemicals that play key roles in modulating receptor sites, synaptic enzymes, membrane structures, cerebral perfusion, biogenic processes, neuroendocrine regulation, and more.*

-Category 2: Choline Donors.
+Category 2: Choline Donors